google/merchant-api-samples/python/README.md

 We are assuming you've checked out the code and are reading this from a local directory.
 If not, check out the code to a local directory.

+Before calling any `v1` Merchant API method, you will need to register the GCP project used to call the APIs.
+You can do that by running the code sample `examples.accounts.developerregistration.v1.register_gcp_sample`.
+More informations can be found [here](https://developers.google.com/merchant/api/guides/quickstart#register_as_a_developer).

 1. Start up a sample:

         python -m examples.products.v1beta.list_products_sample